algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 B = 360 * (n - 1) * (pi/180) / 365.242

-Here, n is the day in the year and B has units radians.
-The units for the right hand side of the equation used to calculate solar time are minutes.
+Here, n is the day in the year, and B has its units in radians.
+The units for the right-hand side of the equation used to calculate solar time are minutes.
 ```